koolskateguy89/gnome-shell-extension-spotify-controller/README.md

 ![Error mi amigo!](res/example.png "Extension on far right!")

-\* I have customised my installation of the Spotify Label extension, see issue [#1](https://github.com/koolskateguy89/gnome-shell-extension-spotify-controller/issues/1) for more info
+\* I have customised my installation of the Spotify Label extension, see issue [#1](https://github.com/koolskateguy89/gnome-shell-extension-spotify-controller/issues/1) for more info (doesn't work on gnome 40+)

 ## Installation

-The easiest way to install this is through the [GNOME Extension website](https://extensions.gnome.org/extension/4013/spotify-controller/), but here's how to manually install this extension:
+The easiest way to install is through the [GNOME Extension website](https://extensions.gnome.org/extension/4013/spotify-controller/), but you can manually install it (commands):

 - **Clone the repo**